Wolstanton and Burslem, Staffordshire

 A flavour of life in the Chell workhouse in its early years is provided by Charles Shaw in his book When I was A Child published anonymously in 1903.
 Sixty years earlier, ten-year-old Shaw and his family were forced to spend a few weeks in the workhouse when his father lost his job after participating in a strike.

 Shaw also graphically describes how a boy who had run away from the workhouse was brought back and publicly flogged with a pickled birch rod until he was barely conscious.
 You can read longer extract of Shaw's book and also part of Arnold Bennett's novel Clayhanger which made use of incidents described by Shaw.

 In 1922, the Wolstanton and Burslem Union and Stoke-upon-Trent Unions merged to create a new Stoke and Wolstanton Poor Law Union.
 After 1930, the workhouse buildings were take over by Stoke Corporation and subsequently became the Westcliffe Institution, then the Westcliffe Home for the Aged and Infirm, then part of the Westcliffe Hospital.
-The main workhouse buildings have now been demolished but the infirmary blocks at the south of the site are still (2001) in use.
+The workhouse buildings have now all been demolished and a retirement complex now occupies the site.

 - Stoke on Trent City Archives, Hanley Library, Bethesda Street, Hanley, Stoke on Trent ST1 3RS.
 Holdings include: Guardians' minute books (1854-58, 1901-3, 1914-16, 1919-22); Various lists of births, baptisms and deaths (1840-1940s); etc.